dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

 Free Agents will be produced each season after the team drop/add window has completed.
 Starting with the 2021 season, staff may add additional FAs to the pool using unused forms of characters with multiple transformations.

-All available FAs for the 2023 season:
+All available FAs for the 2024 season:

 - 10 zeni:
     - Appule
-    - Chi-Chi
     - Devilman
+    - Ginyu
     - Grandpa Gohan
     - Guldo
     - Saibaman

 - 12 zeni
-    - Baby Vegeta (base)*
+    - Babidi
     - Cui
     - Chiaotzu
+    - Jeice
     - Raditz
-    - Babidi
     - Zangya

 - 15 zeni
+    - Android 21
+    - Imperfect Cell*, **
     - Roshi
-    - Nam
-    - Android 21

 - 20 zeni
+    - General Tao
     - Uub*
-    - General Tao

 - 25 zeni
     - Adult Gohan (may start in any form)